 What if I need medical care?

-We ask for information on the Medical Treatment Authorization form about medical history and any medications currently taken, so that we can provide information to medical personnel in case of emergency.
+It is vitally important that each student submits a Medical Treatment Authorization form before coming to Green Mountain.
+Medical personnel need a parent's or legal guardian's permission before giving treament to students who are under 18 years of age.
+For all students, we need to have basic information about a student's medical history and any medications currently taken, in case of emergency.
 Students will manage their own medication unless the student and/or parent would like to request the resident staff to be involved.
 An excellent clinic is nearby, which takes walk-in patients and charges moderately; we will drive students who need to be seen by a doctor.
-For emergencies, anyone present should call 911 as well as notifying the Student Life Director.
+For emergencies, anyone present should call 911 as well as notifying the Resident Director.